ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/setup.md

 In this section you will set up the Serverless Framework for AWS.
 This involves several steps, including installing the Serverless Framework, configuring AWS credentials, and creating a new Serverless service.

 ## Installation
-Start by installing Node.js and npm (Node Package Manager).
+Start by installing Node.js version 18.20.3 or greater and npm (Node Package Manager).
 You can download and install them from the [official Node.js website](https://nodejs.org/en).

 Then, open the terminal or command prompt and type
 ```console